infinum/eightshift-libs/README.md

 ## :scroll: License

-Infinum WordPress Boilerplate is Copyright ©2018 Infinum.
+Eightshift WordPress Boilerplate is Copyright ©2019 Eightshift.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.